• Skip to primary navigation

 Robert Boulin

 Last chance: Robert Boulin was either murdered in 1979 or he committed suicide.
 We might be able to find out a little more soon.
 Thanks to one of my readers I got the link to this article from Les Inrocks.
-It is in French but you can use the translate option.
-One quote: “2015 will be […]
+It is in French but you can use Google translate.
+One quote: “2015 will be a […]

 Thank you for sharing!